 2 CBS courses (15 ECTS) = 6 SSB credits (max)

-(courses are modular so enrolment can be SU or FA term depending on course dates)
+Courses are modular (completed in 3 days) so enrolment can be WI or SU term depending on course dates)

 |Germany||Dusseldorf||WHU - Otto Beisheim School of Management||Fall or|

 Note: 6-8 weeks to receive transcript

 |September - December |

 May - July